-The following Annual Progress Report (APR) was prepared and written by Peter Brett Associates LPP (PBA) on behalf of Moray Council in accordance with Local Air Quality Management (LAQM) Technical Guidance (TG) 2016, published by Defra on behalf of the devolved administrations.
+The following Annual Progress Report (APR) was prepared and written by Peter Brett Associates (PBA), now part of Stantec, on behalf of Moray Council in accordance with Local Air Quality Management (LAQM) Technical Guidance (TG) 2016, published by Defra on behalf of the devolved administrations.

-Air Quality in The Moray Council
+Air Quality in Moray Council

 There are no existing significant air quality issues identified within the Moray Council administrative area.
-The Council has examined the 2017 air quality monitoring results in its area and concludes that no new Detailed Assessments are required of any pollutant.
+The Council has examined the 2018 air quality monitoring results in its area and concludes that no new Detailed Assessments are required of any pollutant.
 Atmospheric nitrogen dioxide (NO2) is currently the only pollutant of concern within the Moray Council area and is monitored in urban areas via a network of passive diffusion tubes.
-The average annual mean concentrations of NO2 within the Moray Council area remain consistently below the Air Quality Standards set by the Scottish Government.
+The annual mean concentrations of NO2 within the Moray Council area remain consistently below the Air Quality Standards set by the Scottish Government.
 In summary, the following monitoring statistics are observed:

-- A maximum annual mean NO2 concentration of 24.8 μg/m3 was monitored at Moss Street, Keith (monitoring site DT14), well below the Scottish Air Quality Standard of 40 μg/m3.
-This was an decrease of approximately 3 μg/m3 from 2016.
-No specific reason could be established to explain this decrease other than the likely change in the traffic situation on the A96 North of Keith (ATC02036), which experience a 15% decrease in traffic from 2016. - Annual mean NO2 concentrations at all the monitoring locations show a general improvement compared to 2016.
+- A maximum annual mean NO2 concentration of 24.4 μg/m was monitored at Junction East & Maisondieu Road (monitoring site DT2), well below the Scottish Air Quality Standard of 40 μg/m.
+This was an increase of approximately 1.4 μg/m from 2017.
+No specific reason could be established to explain this increase other than the likely change in the traffic situation complemented by weather conditions, and the loss of data over the summer months when concentrations would be expected to be lower due to atmospheric chemistry. - Annual mean NO2 concentrations at 6 out the 19 monitoring locations show a general improvement compared to 2017. - Compared to 2017, 13 of the 19 monitoring locations show a worsening in air quality, however 7 of these recorded a change of 1 μg/m or less.

-There are no new major emissions sources within the area and no Air Quality Management Areas (AQMA) were declared in the past year.
-Other sources of emissions from industry and transport remain unchanged from those reported in the 2017 Annual Progress Report.
+There are no new major emissions sources within the area and no Air Quality Management Areas (AQMAs) were declared in the past year.
+Other sources of emissions from industry and transport remain unchanged from those reported in the 2018 Annual Progress Report.